Medicines used for gout can be used for treating an attack of gout, or for preventing future attacks of gout.

 - Examples: allopurinol and febuxostat.

-- How they work: These medications limit the amount of uric acid your body makes.
+- How they work: These medicines limit the amount of uric acid your body makes.

-- To reduce the risk of such acute flares of gout your doctor may prescribe a small dose of colchicine, or an NSAID, for 3-6 months after starting treatment with allopurinol or febuxostat.
+- To reduce the risk of such acute flare-ups of gout your doctor may prescribe a small dose of colchicine, or an NSAID, for a few months after starting treatment with allopurinol or febuxostat.